Some fine walks amongst superb scenery!

 Complimentary Wi-Fi is available throughout.

 The walking programme of this holiday will be made from Wayanad, Munnar and Kodaikanal, mostly following undulating forest trails, dirt tracks and natural trails in tea plantations.
 The daily walking times range from 3-5 hours, spread over the day.
 As we will be walking in the hills, there will be some steepish sections, but we will take our time, there is no rush, and our reward will be stunning views and exotic vegetation.
-You will be accompanied by a local walking guide and the group leader on our walking days.
+You will be accompanied by our naturalist guide, a local walking guide and the group leader on our walking days.
 There will be days, such as Mysore and Madurai, where the sightseeing element will fill most of the day.

 Local Transport Costs